 Michael Schumacher and Lewis Hamilton share the record for the most wins here, having taken six victories each.

-Five drivers have taken back-to-back wins at this track.
-They are Nigel Mansell, Michael Schumacher, Mika Hakkinen, Lewis Hamilton and Max Verstappen.
-Of those, Schumacher, Hakkinen and Hamilton have taken more than two consecutive Spanish Grand Prix victories.
-Hakkinen won three in a row between 1998 and 2000, Schumacher took four in a row from 2001 to 2004 and Hamilton took five successive wins between 2017 and 2021.
+Of the back-to-back winners, Schumacher, Hakkinen, Hamilton and Verstappen have taken more than two consecutive Spanish Grand Prix victories.
+Hakkinen won three in a row between 1998 and 2000, Schumacher took four in a row from 2001 to 2004, Hamilton took five successive wins between 2017 and 2021 and Verstappen is currently on a streak of three wins at the circuit.

 The longest streak of different winners at Circuit de Barcelona-Catalunya came between 2006 and 2016, when there were no repeat winners for 11 years.